 When was your website built?

-If it was 3-plus years ago, it may not work on all mobile devices.
+If it was 3-plus years ago, your website may not be compatible with mobile devices..
 But, if your website structure is more current–perhaps.

 In the last half of 2012, 41% of emails were opened on mobile devices – a 50% increase over the same time period in 2011.
 If this many emails were opened on mobile devices, website opens on mobile devices are not too far behind.
 So, now is the time to make certain your website is mobile friendly.